Dale Chase has been

 writing community it brought her into.
 Her short stories have most recently

-appeared in Tented: Gay Erotic Tales From Under The Big Top (Lethe Press) and I Like To Watch (Cleis Press).
+Tented: Gay Erotic Tales From Under The Big Top (Lethe Press) and I Like To Watch (Cleis Press).
 Stories will appear in

-the upcoming Wings: Subversive Gay Angel Erotica (Bold Strokes Books), Hot Daddies (Cleis) and Hot Jocks (Cleis.)
+Wings: Subversive Gay Angel Erotica (Bold Strokes Books), Hot Daddies (Cleis) and Hot Jocks (Cleis.)
 Dale’s first story collection, If The Spirit Moves You: Ghostly Gay Erotica was published by Lethe Press in 2010.
 Her latest collection, The Company He Keeps: Victorian Gentlemen’s Erotica is a brand new release from Bold

 Strokes Books.
 Chase lives near San Francisco and is at work on an erotic